thuptimd/McDAPS/README.md

 2. Open main_DataBrowser.m and Click Run.

 #Example
-Examples on how to use McDAPS can be found at: https://github.com/thuptimd/McDAPS/blob/main/McDAPs_manual_v2.0.pdf
+Further details about how to use McDAPS can be found here McDAPs_manual_v2.0.pdf